yatsu/jaffle/README.md

 [Foreman](https://github.com/ddollar/foreman) and [its
 ports](https://github.com/ddollar/foreman#ports) accomplish that.

-Turret takes this one step further.
+Jaffle takes this one step further.
 What if we can launch multiple apps and developing tools in one Jupyter kernel instance?
 They can share imported modules and communicate with each other easily.
 Also it makes possible to create a interactive client which connects to a running app using